rfetamia/rfetamia/README.md

 </div>

-### <div align="center">On the journey to becoming a Software Engineer 👨‍💻 🚀 </div>
+### <div align="center">On the journey to becoming a Data Analyst 👨‍💻 🚀 </div>

-- 🔭 I’m currently working on podcast transcript generator with some NLP analytics
+- 🔭 I’m currently working on Kaggle backlog

-- 🌱 I’m currently learning Flask, Scrapy, and spaCy
+- 🌱 I’m currently learning pyomo, scikit-learn, and sktime

 - 👯 I’m looking to collaborate with a mentor